ClaudioKamoda/Vue-todolist/README.md

 -   Created new component called **_ListItem.vue_**.
 -   Refactored the code to contain the correct properties.
 -   Adjusted the css of the **_ListItem_** component.

+#### November 14, 2021:

+-   Added date of creation as a property of each item.
+-   Styled the text.